 Through a combination of theory and practical lessons, students will continue to develop the knowledge and skills to create basic snacks and meals.
 They will learn about the main nutrients in food and their role in maintaining a healthy body.
 They will also study the link between nutrition and lifestyle diseases.

-"" Kitchen safety
+"" Kitchen Safety and Hygiene